stgn/multisplice/README.md

 ------------

 * Variable frame rate (VFR) is not supported.
-* Manifest parser is rather inflexible.
-Consider something like YAML.
 * Requires demuxed audio tracks.
 * Not a bug, but being able to parse trims/sources from AVS would be nice.